osm2pgsql-dev/osm2pgsql-website/road-map.md

 overview of the shared understanding of the maintainers about where we are and in what areas we see need for work.
 It is incomplete.

-## Where we are: A Stable Platform
+## Where we Are: A Stable Platform

 First and foremost osm2pgsql must be a stable and reliable platform for its many users who use it every day to maintain current maps.
 Backwards